DevOps4Networks/IOX-Notes/8x9_PSU/README.md

-#How to Provide Power to Your IR829
+#How to Provide Power to Your IR829 and IR809

 When I received my [IR829](http://www.cisco.com/c/en/us/td/docs/routers/access/800/829/hardware/install/guide/829hwinst/pview.html) I opened the box with the expectation of taking it out, plugging it and starting to work with it.
 BUT, it was